bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * reindexwallet - force a rebuild of the indexed index {address: account}

-* rescan - Scan whole blockchain for all accounts, addresses and updates all balances.

 * getbalancebyaddress  -  (bismuth address) (minconf=1)  -  Returns the total balance of the given address, with minconf confirmations.
   Does NOT includes transactions or fees from mempool.
 Minimum minconf value is 1.

+* rescan - Scan whole blockchain for all accounts, addresses and updates all balances.
+  Update: No need to, we ask the node the get updated balances, no need to cache and risk some divergence.

 ## Working on